 Do you need to book a Parma ham factory visit in advance?

 Yes, advance booking is essential.
-Most factories do not accept walk-ins and require reservations at least 3 working days ahead.
+Most factories do not accept walk-ins and require reservations at least 48–72 hours ahead.
 Some also require a minimum group size of 2 to 4 people.
-Contact the producer directly by phone or email before your visit.
+Booking is done by phone, in Italian.
+If your Italian is limited, try sending an email with your dates, group size, and preferred language — some producers will accommodate this.

 How long does a Parma ham factory visit take?